 The EOS New York team wrote the same export in two different programming languages, Python and .NET.
 Both applications were run against the same nodeos instance and the outputs were confirmed to be identical.

 Yes, the following projects are available for review:

 1. Server plugin which exports a global list of accounts - https://github.com/deckb/eos/tree/master/plugins/account_snapshot_plugin

 2. Python script with collects the account information - https://github.com/eosnewyork/eosio/tree/master/scripts/snapshots

 3. .NET core application which collects the account information - https://github.com/eosnewyork/EOSAccountInfo

-No, EOS that are delegated to other accounts are not included in either account’s balance.
+Yes, EOS that are delegated to other accounts are included.